rochacbruno/danklinux/README.md

 - Requires `dnf-plugins-core` for COPR repository support
 - Automatically enables required COPR repositories
 - All COPR repos are enabled with automatic acceptance
+- **Editions** dankinstall is tested on "Workstation Edition", but probably works fine on any fedora flavor.
+Report issues if anything doesn't work.

 **Package Sources:**
 | Package | Source | Notes |